ra13o/camera_lidar_fusion/README.md

 To use this code with simulation or real sensors:
     1. Customise the pcl2pxl.py as per setup.
     2. In the fusion2pcl2.py adjust the topic names.
-    3. Dependency is only numpy and ROS sensor_msgs
+    3. Dependency are numpy, cv_bridge and ROS sensor_msgs

 My Setup:
     ROS Noetic